-As tattered and torn as my Guinness Book of World Records was, my annual NFL Preview Guides could be found just as tattered and torn by the start of an NFL season.
-I not only knew stats, and the records or promise of records they held, I knew backup players, and the colleges those players attended.
-The number on their jerseys were so imprinted in my mind, that if I saw a number I immediately associated that number with the player that had it on his jersey.
+As tattered and torn as my Guinness Book of World Records was my annual NFL Preview Guides were just as tattered and torn by the start of an NFL season.
+I not only knew stats and the records or promise of records they held, I knew backup players, and the colleges those players attended.
+The number on their jerseys were so imprinted in my mind, that I still associate numbers of players with experiences I have with such numbers.
 If general records, tracked by Guinness, were an obsession of mine, the NFL was my life.

 I considered it my duty, as a fan, to hold onto these magazines through the season, and late into the post-season to read up on the players in the games, and to see how the experts had fared in their predictions.
-I never could.
+I never could hold onto them.
 It never failed.
-I either lost them, or my mom threw them away, I never knew which.
-Whatever the case was, it provided me great consternation to learn that I had lost yet another NFL Preview Guide on the day of the accident.
+Either I lost them, or my mom threw them away.
+I never knew which.
+Whatever the case was, it provided me great consternation to learn that I had lost yet another NFL Preview Guide on November 7, 1980.

-TV broadcasters have generated some interest, of late, in the psychological study of a group of people called hoarders.
-The fascination stems from the fact that we all have some hoarding tendencies in us, but these people have a mindset that borders on a psychosis that many of them have trouble explaining.
+My subconscious latched onto the loss of another NFL Preview guide in a manner that would manifest later in life.
+We’ve all watched programs on hoarders.
+Our fascination with these shows stems from the idea that we all have some hoarding tendencies in us, but these people have a mindset that borders on a psychosis that many of them have trouble explaining.
 I became a hoarder the day I discovered that not only was all this random chaos occurring around me, but that I had lost another one of these NFL Preview Guides.

-In the days, and years, that followed, I would learn the harsh reality of chaos, and my inability to control the events of my life, but I found unconscious solace in the belief that if I could just hold onto one of these magazines, into the NFL postseason and beyond, I might be able to stave off the feelings of loss that I experienced that day.
+In the years, that followed, I would learn the harsh reality of chaos.
+I would learn that I have little control over the events of my life, but I found unconscious solace in the belief that if I could just hold onto one of these magazines, into the NFL postseason and beyond, I might be able to stave off the feelings of chaos and loss that I experienced that day.

-For the next twenty years, not only did I manage to save all subsequent NFL Preview Guides, but music magazines, and any other magazine I could find.
+As I wrote, this was not a conscious belief.
+For the next twenty years, however, I not only saved all of the subsequent NFL Preview Guides, but music magazines, and any other magazine I could find.
 I was proud of the fact that I now had so many magazines, at one point in my life, that I could fill an entire closet with them.
-There was some shame attached to it, shame I couldn’t explain, that led me to house them in a closet prying eyes would never see.
+There was some shame attached to it, however.
+I couldn’t explain that sense of shame, but I did hide the magazines in a closet that prying eyes would never see.

-We’ve all seen desperation occur in these characters when friends and family pose the notion that, at least, some of the items these characters regard as precious must be discarded, and that these precious items should be deemed inconsequential, and even unhealthy clutter.
+We’ve all witnessed the desperation in these hoarders, when friends and family suggest that they discard some of their precious items.
+We’ve all witnessed the insult these characters feel when their loved ones deem their items inconsequential, and even unhealthy clutter.
 The initial reaction, of these hoarders is shock that their loved ones would characterize these precious items as clutter.
-The next reaction, if they eventually achieve some sort of acceptance, is to desperately cling to some, too many, of the objects.
-These hoarders aren’t ready to discard some of the items that they’ve become oddly attached to, even though the rest of us see these attachments as so unhealthy it could be termed a psychosis on their part.
+The next reaction, if they eventually achieve some sort of acceptance, is to cling to some, too many, of the objects.
+They’re desperate.
+They aren’t ready to discard the items that for which they developed psychological attachments.
+The rest of us see those attachments as so unhealthy that they could be termed a psychosis on their part.
 We don’t understand it.
 They aren’t ready, I tell the person watching this show with me.
 I understand it, because for many years I wasn’t ready either.

 There was no such thing as the show Hoarders when I collected all of my magazines in trash bags.
-I was slightly embarrassed by the total number of magazines I owned, but I never considered anything unhealthy about keeping them.
+The total number of magazines I owned embarrassed me, but I never considered anything unhealthy about keeping them.
 Should I have considered the idea of a grown man, holding a Dynamite magazine with Shaun Cassidy on the cover, at least a little unhealthy?
 Perhaps, but it reminded me of those days I danced with my seven-year-old girlfriend to Do Run Run, and I wasn’t ready to let go of that memory of my happy youth for decades.

 The magazines were in tall, green trash bags for transportation, as I was moving from one apartment to another.
-I had no intention of throwing any of them away.
-When I sat among them, however, I made a switch from the question of “should I throw these away” to “why can’t I?”
-That latter question, though still not focused in mental health arenas, led me to believe that I had to throw these things away … just to do it.
+I did not intend to throw any of them away.
+When I sat among them, however, I made a switch from the question of “should I throw these away” to “why shouldn’t I?”
+That latter question, though still not focused in mental health arenas, led me to believe that I had to throw these things away … I had to just to do it.

 I may have just pared this internal argument down to simple constructs for the reader, but it was not easy.
 It was not another trash day, but I determined –without truly weighing it in the terms I am now– that I was ready to release the comfortable hold the magazines had on me.
 Although, I would not know the term hoarder for decades, I would no longer be one from that day forward.

 I cussed at Father Johnson that day in our hospital room, when he informed us that our mother “didn’t survive the accident”.
 I can’t remember the exact word I used, but I know I cussed at him.
-He appeared slapped, initially, and his lips trembled a little when the extreme nature of my shock subsided, and I apologized for doing it.
+He appeared slapped, initially, and his lips trembled a little when I apologized for doing it.

-The trembling lips weren’t pronounced, but I later wondered how often he had had such a visceral reaction in a moment like that one.
+He didn’t have pronounced trembling lips.
+It was subtle, but I caught it.
+I later wondered how often he had had such a visceral reaction in a moment like that one.
 He was the hospital priest, and I’m quite sure he had had these moments, with so many families, so often that he couldn’t help but consider most of them routine.
-I’m also sure he had been cussed at before, I’m sure that he had had so many people that had reacted so poorly to his presence that he was somewhat used to it.
+I’m also sure people cussed at him before.
+I’m sure that he had had so many people that reacted so poorly to his presence that he was somewhat used to it.
 People blame the messenger, for the message.
 They can’t help it.
 What was, perhaps, different about this occasion was that a young boy had lost his mind, but that he was also a good boy that eventually came to his senses and realized that you don’t cuss as priests no matter what’s going on.

-I never forgot the fact that my mom had died in those initial days, weeks, months, and years that followed the accident, as that fact reared its ugly head in my life on hundreds, if not thousands of occasions, but I did choose to misremember some of the horrific details of the incident that caused her death.
+I didn’t forgot the fact that my mom died in those initial days, weeks, months, and years that followed the accident, as that fact reared its ugly head in my life on hundreds, if not thousands of occasions, but I did choose to misremember some of the horrific details of the incident that caused her death.
 I did not forget the drama of losing a mother, but I did forget the trauma of it, and the painful return to routine that followed.
-I chose to forget, without making a decision to do so, and this decision allowed me the stability I apparently needed to make it to the day I was medicated on morphine eight years later.
+I chose to forget, without making a decision to do so, and this decision allowed me the stability I apparently needed to make it to the day a doctor prescribed morphine eight years later.

-There is a mechanism in the brain that psychologists are just now starting to appreciate: The power to forget.
-This renewed appreciation for the mind to reject memories that are not conducive to a person’s progress is similar, in some ways, to the liver ridding the body of impurities that will inhibit anatomical progress.
-This renewed appreciation also goes against the importance of remembering that psychologists –dating back Sigmund Freud– believed to be of paramount interest to their patient.
-They’re finding out that those patients that complained that not everything has to be remembered, and focused on, and worked through, are right.
-Some of the times, it’s healthier to simply forget.
+The power to forget is a mechanism in the brain that psychologists are just now starting to appreciate.
+This new appreciation for the mind to reject memories that are not conducive to a person’s progress is similar, in some ways, to the liver ridding the body of impurities that will inhibit anatomical progress.
+This new appreciation also goes against the importance of remembering that psychologists –dating back Sigmund Freud– believed to be of paramount interest to their patient.
+They’re finding out that those patients that complained that they don’t want to remember, focus on, and obsess over certain memories are right.
+Some of the times, it’s better and healthier to forget.